-M1 ERP manufacturing software's customization capabilities positions company to provide fast turnaround
+M1 ERP manufacturing software's customization capabilities and centralized data positions company to provide fast turnaround

 He said that he also needed a platform that would allow his facility to scale up in a modular fashion to cater for peak loads and not necessarily be exposed with excess capacity in leaner times.
 “We are building on the basis of being fastest in turnaround and we need to be able to reschedule production quickly and easily when the situation demands.”